Michael Lucas (director): Israel

 The core of Lucas' worldview is his Jewish identity, and particularly his deep affinity for the state of Israel.
 His time growing up in the Soviet Union, which was notorious for its antisemitism, meant that like many Russian Jews, Lucas had to repress his identity.
 Lucas has claimed that he was given his mother's maiden name at birth specifically because Treivas sounded less Jewish than his father's surname Bregman.

 Hezbollah's attacks in the 2006 Lebanon war affected Lucas, who in the midst of the fighting announced his plans to go to Israel to entertain gay soldiers (who are allowed to serve openly in the military).
 Lucas received a positive response to the trip; however, some religious segments of Israeli society had expressed less enthusiasm for the arrival of a gay porn magnate.
 In an article, "Lucas responds," Lucas characterized some of the reaction as homophobic and in an interview said, "Israel is my country as much as it is yours.
 To come to Israel is my birthright."
 In September 2009, Lucas was granted Israeli citizenship.
 In 2010, he renounced his Russian citizenship.

+Lucas followed his production Men of Israel with a gay tour of Israel.

 The next summer in a New York Blade column Lucas brought up his disapproval of Haredi Judaism in Israel once again.
 In "Trouble With Ultra-Orthodox," Lucas referred to the Ultra-Orthodox community in Jerusalem as "religious goons" and parasites for his belief that they take advantage of state welfare programs.